Skip to content

 In-place Maps

-In-place map data is defined right in the RVL script.
-In-place map rows may be selected using This flow or skipped with a Comment.
-So in-place maps serve as a part of the executable script.
+In-place map data is defined directly in the RVL script.
+Rows in an in-place map may be selected using the This flow or skipped using a Comment.
+Therefore, in-place maps serve as part of the executable script.

 • Table